Tgemayel/variable-fonts-figma/README.md

 "If you can play [DOOM](https://twitter.com/possan/status/1193164022885081089) in Figma, why not use variable fonts?" - [Lenny](https://twitter.com/rememberlenny)

-A plugin to provide basic variable fonts support through Samsa.js.
+A plugin to provide basic variable fonts support through [samsa.js](https://github.com/Lorp/samsa).

-This plugin allows you to:
+This plugin enables you to:

-- Render variable fonts in the Figma canvas
+- Render variable fonts **as graphics** on the Figma canvas
-- Create static font instances, using a variable font's variable axes
+- Preview, create, and edit/update these graphics
+- Choose from all the axes in a variable font
+- Choose from all the variable fonts available from Google Fonts

+Near term roadmap features include:

-- Load the static instances in a variable font's fvar table
+- Choose from all the named instances in a variable font's fvar and STAT table

-- Preview, display, and update variable fonts
-- Add and edit text for variable fonts to the Figma canvas
+Longer term aims:

+- Create static font instances to download and install, to create 'real' figma Text objects (for now, use [Slice](https://github.com/source-foundry/Slice) instead and do it manually)
+- Support OpenType Shaping for Arabic, Indic, South East Asian fonts ([#7](https://github.com/Tgemayel/variable-fonts-figma/issues/7))

 ## Install